JOHN NEVIN snr and family

-Thomas Nevin’s father, John Nevin, served in the First of Foot in the West Indies, Royal Scots, and at the Canadian Rebellions 1837-8, before embarking on the voyage to Tasmania in 1852.
-He worked as a pensioner guard on board the convict transport the Fairlie for the passage of his English-born wife Mary and their four Irish-born children, all under 12 years of age:
+Thomas Nevin’s father, John Nevin snr (1808-1887) served in the Royal Scots First of Foot at the West Indies from 1825 and at the Canadian Rebellions 1838-41, before embarking on the voyage to Tasmania in March 1852.
+He worked as a pensioner guard on board the convict transport the Fairlie for the passage of his English-born wife Mary Ann Nevin nee Dickson (1810-1875) and their four Irish-born children, all under 12 years of age, namely: –

 Thomas James Nevin: (1842-1923) died at age 80